Nikoh77/Pixel/README.md

 Technical Details
 Pixel utilizes Tesseract for text extraction from screen-rendered images, ensuring precise and reliable recognition.

-Translations are powered by the Google Translate API through the googletrans library, offering a wide range of automatic language options.
+Translations are powered by providers like Google, DeepL etc. etc. throug theirs API, offering a wide range of automatic language options.

 Pixel is built in Python, making it a versatile choice for various platforms.